Thank you for stopping by and welcome!

 Cultivating a Sustainable Yoga Practice as Part of Everyday Life

-I teach with a focus on clear alignment and breath awareness, to awaken the physical body and cultivate mindful presence.
-In other words, rather than simply lead a class through a sequence of poses, I guide students with specific alignment cues to explore developing range of movement (mobility) and strength (stability), in both in yoga poses and simple functional movements.
+I teach with a focus on exploring a broad variety of movement with breath awareness, to awaken the physical body and cultivate mindful presence.
+In other words, rather than simply lead a class through a sequence of poses, I guide students to find confidence in developing range of movement (mobility) and strength (stability), in both in yoga poses and simple functional movements.

 Time to be quiet and still and cultivate a natural relaxed breath are a part of every class.
 I emphasise cultivating our ability to feel and listen to our bodies so our movement and yoga practice is guided by being present in our bodies and our breath rather than being purely directed from our minds and will; so fully experiencing and responding to what is, rather than to what we think we should be doing or want to be doing.